lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 .. image:: /preparation/img/C_preparation/select_com4.png

 * Either of these methods will enable you to set the correct board and port.
-You’re now all set to upload code to the Raspberry Pi Pico W.
+You're now all set to upload code to the Raspberry Pi Pico W.

 4.Uploading Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^